-Simply put, this is the most authentic indigenous experience you will likely ever have the opportunity to participate in.
-The Matis are masters in the jungle, still implementing the skills, beliefs, and ceremonies which have been developed over generations.
-Watch as they skillfully hunt with 14 ft. blowguns and curare tipped darts, climb trees and vines to retrieve their kill, and utilize plants, bones, clays, and everything else in their environment to meet all their needs.
-This is not a reenactment of a people’s history, this is the Matis today in a jungle environment which they have always been a part of.
-If observation alone isn’t enough for you, you’ll have the opportunity to participate in certain ceremonies and rituals, but be warned, several of these cause pain.
+The Matis are masters in the jungle, implementing skills, beliefs, and ceremonies which have been developed over generations.
+Walk with them and learn as they skillfully hunt with 12 ft. blowguns and curare tipped darts, climb trees and vines to retrieve their kill, and utilize plants, bones, clays, and everything else in their environment to meet their needs.
+If observation alone isn’t enough for you, you’ll have the opportunity to participate in certain ceremonies and rituals, but be warned, some of these are painful.

-In addition to spending five days with the Matis, you will spend a night in a comfortable tree house, a night in a jungle house called Uaco, visit an indigenous traditional house of the Makuna culture called a Maloka, and you will have a chance to learn about the jungle and practice walking in it before we go to meet with the Matis.
-You will also have two nights in Bogota, the capital of Colombia.
+In addition to spending five days with the Matis, you will spend a night in a comfortable tree house, a night in a jungle house called Uaco, and two nights in bungalows at La Arenosa.
+You will be given a crash course in jungle familiarization and good practices before we go to meet with the Matis.
+You will also have an opportunity to do a canopy tour and will spend two nights in Bogota, the capital of Colombia.

 Facts at a Glance